Lani1L/All-About-AI-Agents/Agent Building Blocks/README.md

 This ability to both reason and act makes AI agents far more powerful and useful.
 By combining natural language understanding with real-world execution, they can streamline business operations, make autonomous decisions, and serve as the backbone for intelligent automation systems.

-### 🛠️ **4.
+### 🔍 **4.
 Validation**

 Even though large language models (LLMs) may appear intelligent, they can still produce inconsistent or invalid outputs.
 That’s why validation is a critical step in building reliable AI systems.

 We need to make sure that the LLM returns JSON that matches your expected schema.
-So you validate the JSON output against a predefined structure.
-If validation fails, you can send it back to the LLM to fix it.
+So we validate the JSON output against a predefined structure.
+If validation fails, we can send it back to the LLM to fix it.
 This ensures downstream code can reliably work with the data.

+### 🕹️ **4.
+Control**

+You don’t want your LLM to make every decision — some tasks are better handled by traditional logic.
+While the model can reason and generate responses, control flow should remain in your code.

+Use if/else statements, switch cases, and routing logic to determine when to call the LLM, when to use a predefined function, or when to skip model interaction altogether.
+This approach keeps your agent predictable, efficient, and easier to debug — combining the creativity of AI with the reliability of structured programming.